 It is up to project managers to determine how often they want to remove duplicates, or whether they want to remove duplicates at all.
 On the

-Manage memory page of the
+Manage entries page of the

-Memories tab, entries are sorted by the date they were last updated.
+Sources tab, entries are sorted by the date they were last updated.
 If you want to find duplicates for a specific entry, use the search bar to filter the results.

 Archiving Projects to preserve TM entries

 If you want to remove a Project from the Projects List, you can either archive the Project or delete the Project.